Interview With Laura Myer of the American Joint Committee on Cancer

 With this increase in complexity, AJCC has quadrupled its content base from 20 to over 80 chapters, and the number of contributors from approximately 100 to 420 worldwide.
 We needed to centralize our content base and streamline the process by which authors reviewed and edited content.

 Most importantly, we needed a single source to share electronically with organizations that used our content for data collection.
 In the past, we would give them a print book and expect them to do the rest of the work to build their systems.
 Each organization had their own software developers (sometimes in different regions) who interpreted the rules and definitions differently.
 Additionally, some groups were slow to integrate a new manual into their collection systems because of the substantial investment to make the updates.
-This resulted in an infrastructure gap that often caused inconsistent data during a “transition year” after publication of a new manual.
+This resulted in an infrastructure gap that often caused inconsistent data during a “transition year” after the publication of a new manual.
 AJCC relies on that data to inform updates to future cancer staging manuals.

 Every 5 years, AJCC would convene a number of SME (subject matter experts) task forces (generally based on organ systems) to review the content from the latest edition, review literature published since the last publication, and run data collected since the last publication.
 After a series of face-to-face meetings and conference calls, the task forces would determine what needed to be changed based on the available literature, data, and clinical judgment.
 One or more members of the task forces would edit their respective chapters, which would then be submitted to a major scientific publisher for copyediting, print production and sales.